-Data Element Description Address Datasets Address data provides textual fields 22 to associate a footprint with a textual version of the geographic location Address Validation Records provided by address data vendor are provided in a standardized form.
+Data Element Description Address Validation Records provided by address data vendor are provided in a standardized form.
 Coding Accuracy Support System (CASS 23) certified software is released on a periodic basis and is used to validate addresses for reduced mailing rates.
 Assessor Information Tabular information is used for internal processing only.
 The assessor data represents attributes of ownership and/or value.
 This may include address, value of buildings, number of buildings, number of units, land use, etc. Carrier Ingested Data Location information submitted by serving carriers U.S. Census Data Geospatial data developed by U.S. Census.
 TIGER Line files are vector files developed by the U.S. Census Land Cover Polygon data containing generalized land use information (impervious, agricultural, industrial, etc.) Parcels A geospatial polygon.
 The parcel boundaries provide an area of land ownership.
 They are used as a constraint to inform the model logic as to how to associate other unrelated data such as assessor information on valuation, land use, and structure characteristics.
 Parcel Boundary data is not itself included in the Fabric.
 Roads A national dataset of road centerlines in GIS format.
 Contains corresponding information regarding street names, alternate names, address ranges, road types.
 Structure Footprints Feature extraction algorithms use visible imagery or LIDAR point clouds to identify building footprints.
+Unit Counts Address-based information for occupied housing units and businesses.
+Can characterize types of location (residence, business, enterprise) and delivery location.